Fortress Europe: Migration flashpoints in 2024

 Finland

-It comes after the country temporarily closed its entire border with Russia at the end of 2023 to stop the flow of asylum seekers, many of whom are from countries including Syria and Somalia.
+It comes after the country temporarily closed its entire border with Russia at the end of 2023 to stop the flow of asylum seekers, including people from Syria and Somalia.

 Helsinki has said a recent rise in asylum seekers arriving via Russia was an orchestrated move by Moscow in retaliation for the Nordic country's decision to join NATO, a charge the Kremlin denies.

-This article was updated August 29 with details of rising anti-immigration sentiment and other developments.
+(This article was updated on Dec 20 with details of rising anti-immigration sentiment and other developments.)

 (Reporting by Joanna Gill in Brussels and Lin Taylor in London; Editing by Ayla Jean Yackley, Clar Ni Chonghaile, and Helen Popper.)